 Medvedgrad related tours

 We at Monterrasol Travel welcome you to see Medvedgrad during multi-day private car tour.
 Contact us if you would like to customize your tour to Medvedgrad.

-We have developed several tours that visiting this beautiful place.
+We have developed several private tours that visiting beautiful Medvedgrad.
 But, if you have a special conditions or any from these tours fit you, please do not hesitate to contact us, we can organize a tour exactly as you would like.
+We charge nothing for develop a custom itinerary.
 And remember, we have no problems to take you from almost any place where you stay, hotel or private accommodation.

 Why travel with us

 Maybe you want?

 September 11, 2021 Perast, Montenegro.
 Perast is a small picturesque town on the Bay of Kotor in Montenegro.
 It is situated a few kilometers from Kotor and is noted for its coast and proximity to two islets, islet of St. George and islet Our Lady of the Rocks.